-ECE Students must be signed-in and signed-out at the front desk by a registered parent, guardian or caretaker each day and then will head down to the ECE classrooms where teachers will be waiting.
+ECE Students must be signed-in and signed-out at the front office by a registered parent, guardian or caretaker each day and then will head down to the ECE classrooms where teachers will be waiting.

 Kindergarten, 5th& Middle School will meet their teachers in the front of the school.

 1st, 2nd, 3rd& 4th will meet outside on the playground in the back.
 Teachers will have signs with their names on them.